h2oai/h2o-world-2014-training/tutorials/deeplearning/higgs/higgs.R.md

 # Higgs Particle Discovery with H2O Deep Learning

 ######This tutorial shows how H2O can be used to classify particle detector events into Higgs bosons vs background noise.
+It is both valid R and markdown code.
 #####![](images/higgs.png)
 ### HIGGS dataset and Deep Learning
-######We use the [UCI HIGGS](https://archive.ics.uci.edu/ml/datasets/HIGGS/) dataset with 11 million events and 28 features (21 low-level features and 7 humanly created non-linear derived features).
-In this tutorial, we show that (only) Deep Learning can automatically generate these high-level features on its own and reach highest accuracies from just the low-level features alone, outperforming traditional classifiers.
-Deep Learning also won the [Higgs Kaggle challenge](https://www.kaggle.com/c/higgs-boson/forums/t/10425/code-release).
+######We use (a subset of) the [UCI HIGGS](https://archive.ics.uci.edu/ml/datasets/HIGGS/) dataset with 11 million events and 28 features (21 low-level features and 7 humanly created non-linear derived features).
+In this tutorial, we show that (only) Deep Learning can automatically generate these or similar high-level features on its own and reach highest accuracies from just the low-level features alone, outperforming traditional classifiers.
+This is in accordance with a recently published Nature paper on using [Deep Learning for Higgs particle detection](http://www.slideshare.net/0xdata/how-to-win-data-science-competitions-with-deep-learning/33).
+Remarkably, Deep Learning also won the [Higgs Kaggle challenge](https://www.kaggle.com/c/higgs-boson/forums/t/10425/code-release) on the full set of features.